The Best Exercises for Pectus Excavatum

 3. A well-developed chest that covers up the indent

-When doing any form of chest training, it is important to remember to maintain good form.
-If you suffer from slouched posture, you are at a greater risk of injuring your shoulder joints when doing chest training.
+When doing any chest training, it is important to maintain good form.
+If you have a slouched posture, you are at greater risk of shoulder joint injury during chest training.
 This is why a program of exercises for Pectus Excavatum should start with fixing rounded shoulders before any chest training.

-The final tip i have is to finish every chest workout with external rotator exercises.
+A final tip is to finish every chest workout with external rotator exercises.
 Chest workouts will tighten the internal rotator muscles that contribute to rounded shoulders.
-Doing external exercises after each chest workout helps to maintain the balance of external vs internal rotation.
+Doing external exercises after each chest workout helps maintain balance between external and internal rotation.

 Conclusion